The benefit cap limits the total amount of benefit you can get and was introduced in 2013. The cap is:

 - receives one of the benefits that exempts recipients from the cap.

-- move to cheaper accommodation or negotiate a rent reduction to one which is more affordable.
+Claimants could also move to cheaper accommodation, or negotiate a rent reduction, to one that is more affordable.

 - Where can I find out more information about the benefit cap?

-The Department for Work & Pensions should have already contacted you if you are affected by the cap.
-However, more information regarding this can be found on the Benefit Cap page on www.gov.uk.
+The Department for Work and Pensions (DWP) should have already contacted you if you are affected by the cap.
+You can find more information about the benefit cap on GOV.UK.

-If you believe that the income used is incorrect, you should contact the Department for Work & Pensions directly.
+If you believe that the income used is incorrect, you should contact the DWP directly.
 Their contact details can be found on any correspondence you have received from them.
-If you think that the cap has been applied incorrectly to your Housing Benefit, please contact the Housing Benefit Helpline on 01507 329199.
+If you think that the cap has been applied incorrectly to your Housing Benefit, please contact the Housing Benefit helpline 01507 329199.

-- I need help finding cheaper accommodation, or negotiating a cheaper rent with my landlord.
+- Where can I find help with finding cheaper accommodation, or negotiating a cheaper rent with my landlord?

 - Where can I get help with money and finance management?

-The Citizens Advice service helps people resolve their money problems by providing a free, independent and confidential service.
-Please visit the Citizens Advice Bureau website.
+Citizens Advice help people experiencing money problems by providing a free, independent and confidential service.
+Please visit the Citizens Advice website.